 Danube River, Europe

 The Danube is Europe’s most popular cruising river.
 It flows through Germany, Austria, Hungary and other counties on its 2,000-mile route, and you’ll find itineraries that include Vienna, Munich, Prague, Budapest and other don't-miss cities.
 Disembark in Vienna, the “City of Music,” to visit St. Stephen’s Cathedral and the Hofburg Imperial complex, home to the Vienna Boys’ Choir and the Lipizzaner stallions.
-Look for fairytale-like Neuschwanstein Castle in Munich.
-In Prague, explore the Black Forest, Heidelberg Castle, and the infamous Nuremberg Rally Grounds.
+Look for fairytale-like Neuschwanstein Castle, the Black Forest, Heidelberg Castle and the infamous Nuremberg Rally Grounds in Germany.

 Moselle River, Europe

 One of Europe’s great rivers, the Moselle winds from tall mountains in France through Luxembourg and Germany.
 Plan your trip in the fall to see brilliant autumnal colors in the landscape, or go at Christmastime, when small towns and big cities along the river glow with festive lights.
 Sample Riesling, Kerner and other regional wines, and leave plenty of time to see the Eiffel Tower, Notre Dame and other Parisian landmarks.
 Book your trip in spring, and you can include Holland’s iconic windmills and colorful tulips.

 Shanghai, Chongqing, Nanjing and other prominent Chinese cities lie along the 4,000-mile Yangtze.
 The Three Gorges region is the most scenic stretch of the river, with its forested mountains and sheer cliffs.